 Renting out your apartment can provide you with cash flow from the rental income.

-Many new apartment buildings, particularly in the metropolitan areas, come with amenities available to the occupier, such as pools, gyms, spas, saunas, tennis courts, etc. If you were buying a house, you would need to purchase these things separately – or at least be a member of a club that provides them – which can add to your costs.
+Many new apartment buildings, particularly in metropolitan areas, come with amenities available to the occupier, such as pools, gyms, spas, saunas, tennis courts, etc. If you were buying a house, you would need to purchase these things separately – or at least be a member of a club that provides them – which can add to your costs.

-Inovayt Financial Planner Luke Mase says: “When it comes to rental yields, they generally fall in favour of apartments.
+Inovayt Financial Advisor Melbourne Luke Mase says: “When it comes to rental yields, they generally fall in favour of apartments.
 The initial deposit, loan repayments and ongoing costs – such as council rates and insurance – for an apartment is much less than for a house that would attract similar rent.”

 Unlike houses or townhouses, apartments are generally more secure than other types of property due to the layers of security in place to get you through to your front door.
 Things like key fobs in the lift to access your floor, security cameras in the complex and remote-controlled entrances to secure parking are all common features of apartment living.